TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-MUX/README.md

 	log.Fatalln(http.ListenAndServe(":8080", r))
 }
 ```
-You can restructure this according to your requirements.
+You can restructure all endpoints according to your requirements.

 ### To reach any endpoint use `baseurl:8080/api/v1/{endpoint}`